 The Rough-Face Girl by Rafe Martin, illustrated by David Shannon

 This is my favorite version of Cinderella.
 It comes from Algonquin Indians and has a certain haunting quality that gives me goosebumps.
 Long after I finish reading the story I keep pondering different interpretations of the ending.
 It starts with the description of an Indian village by the shores of Lake Ontario.
 “Off from the other wigwams of this village stood one great hug wigwam.
-Painted on it’s sides were pictures of the sun, moon, stars, plants, trees, and animals.”
+Painted on its sides were pictures of the sun, moon, stars, plants, trees, and animals.”
 This wigwam was said to be a home of an Invisible Being.
 Cue in dramatic music.
 In the same village lived a poor man with three daughters: two mean ones and the youngest one with a rough face burned by the fire and the hair charred and ragged.

 What I love best about this story is that there is no fairy godmother.
-When it is time to change her life, the Rough-face girl strips birch bark from the dead trees to make her outfit and with a piece of bone she carves pictures of the sun, moon, stars, plants, trees and animals.
-Her necklace is made of little broken shells and her moccasins are too big for her feet and they “flap, flap, flapped like ducks’ feet as she walked.”
-Ridiculous to many eyes perhaps, but this girl, she has courage and her heart is open to the great beauty of the earth and skies around her.
+When it is time to change her life, the Rough-face girl strips birch bark from the dead trees to make her outfit and with a piece of bone, she carves pictures of the sun, moon, stars, plants, trees, and animals.
+Her necklace is made of broken shells and her moccasins are too big for her feet and they “flap, flap, flapped like ducks’ feet as she walked.”
+Ridiculous to many eyes perhaps, but this girl, she has the courage and her heart is open to the great beauty of the earth and skies around her.
 And she understands the deeper meaning of things and when the ultimate test comes her answers come from the heart.

 I love the beautiful imagery: the milky way of stars that spread across the sky, the dark woods, the night skies, the giant rainbows.
 The illustrations are magnificent: dark, rich, and vivid.
 I would love to rip some pages of the book and hang them on my walls framed.
 My favorite page is the one where the girl is walking through the woods.
-The rocky mountains, evergreen trees, birch tree, waterfall, eagle soaring through the sky, rainbow, all combine to create a powerful sense of grandeur of the universe and among all that majesty walks a little girl in big moccasins.
+The rocky mountains, evergreen trees, birch tree, waterfall, an eagle soaring through the sky, rainbow, all combine to create a powerful sense of the grandeur of the universe and among all that majesty walks a little girl in big moccasins.
 My other favorite painting is the last page where a beautiful canoe is rowed into a yellow mist.
 I hope to find some time in the nearest future to reproduce these paintings on canvas with acrylic paints.
 It would be my treat to myself.

 Cinderella by Christine San Jose, illustrated by Debrah Santini